amafjarkasi/electron-ai-packer/README.md

 # Electron AI Packer

-**Electron AI Packer** is a desktop application for AI-powered code repository analysis and optimization.
-Built with Electron for cross-platform compatibility, it provides an intuitive interface for managing complex codebases.
+**Electron AI Packer** is a desktop application for processing and packaging code repositories into AI-friendly formats.
+Built with Electron for cross-platform compatibility, it provides an intuitive interface for managing repository processing tasks.

 ## ✨ Key Highlights

-- 🧠 **AI-Powered Code Analysis**: Leverage state-of-the-art AI models for deep code understanding
+- 📂 **Repository Scanning**: Scans repositories to identify files, apply filters, and generate a directory structure.
-- 🖥️ **Cross-Platform Support**: Native experience on Windows, macOS, and Linux
+- 🛠️ **File Processing**: Supports options like removing comments, removing empty lines, and performing security checks to sanitize files.
-- ⚙️ **Customizable Workflows**: Tailor the processing pipeline to your specific needs
+- 📜 **Output Formatting**: Formats processed repositories for various LLMs, including ChatGPT, Claude, and others.
-- 🔍 **Comprehensive Code Insights**: Get detailed metrics and optimization suggestions
+- 🖥️ **User-Friendly Interface**: Provides an intuitive UI for selecting repositories, configuring options, and viewing/saving output.
-- 📦 **Efficient Packaging**: Create optimized code packages for deployment
+- 🔍 **Customizable Options**: Allows users to set file size limits, exclude patterns, and add custom headers for output files.

 ## 🚀 Quick Start